r-spacex/submanager/README.md

 ## Usage

-Currently, to run Megathread Manager, you'll need to activate the appropriate environment you created previously, and then run it as a script with Python.
+To run Megathread Manager, you'll need to activate the appropriate environment you created previously, and then run it as a script with Python.
 To see the various command-line options available, pass it the ``--help`` flag.

 ```bash